sstumbo-portfolio/portfolio/_posts/2024-05-01-explaining-to-a-2nd-grader-how-electric-guitars-actually-work.md

 To summarize the process of producing sound through an amp with an electric guitar:
 1. Pluck or strum to apply force to a guitar string, causing it to vibrate.
 2. A sound is produced.
-The frequency of the string's vibration changes the pitch of the sound.
+     - The frequency of the string's vibration changes the pitch of the sound.
 Higher frequencies result in higher pitched sounds, and lower frequencies result in lower pitched sounds.
-3. As the strings vibrate and produce sound, it affects the magnetic field around the strings.
-The pickups are magnets wrapped in wire coil.
-The magnetic field changes affect the pickups, triggering them to generate an electrical signal.
+3. As the strings vibrate and produce sound, it affects the magnetic field bewteen the strings and the pickups.
+4. The magnetic field changes affect the pickups, triggering them to generate an electrical signal.
-4. The electrical signal is processed through the guitar and send to the amp.
+5. The electrical signal is processed through the guitar and send to the amp.
-5. The amp increases the power of the signal (it amplifies it), and sends it to a speaker, where it is converted back into sound waves that we can hear.
+6. The amp increases the power of the signal (it amplifies it), and sends it to a speaker, where it is converted back into sound waves that we can hear.

 My son is going to get more than he bargained for, as I plan to read this post to him tonight as a bedtime story.
 Sweet dreams, everyone!